 - Organizers can end meeting for everyone

-- Allows participants to raise hand to get the chance to speak
+- Allows participants to raise a hand to get the chance to speak

 - Chat privately during a meeting